b-steel/private-events/README.md

 Here's a basic overview of the steps I took (following the overview in the TOP guidelines for the project) and the resources I used

 ## User Model
 First off I created a User model and some basic views / templates for some associated tasks.
-Most of this was accomplished with Django's builtin User class and Generic Templates
     - Creating a new user
     - Showing details about a user
     - A sign-in page that does not require authentication (just put you user ID in)